Tutor profile: Dominic Clemence, Cinematographer

 Dominic Clemence studied film at the London College of Printing (now the London College of Communication) and then later at the Royal College of Art.
 He has worked over the last twenty years in many areas of film and television: producing, directing and filming documentaries, commercials, features and drama; but has become best known as a Director of Photography shooting many single films and mini-series for television.

-Dominic’s credits include Tough Love, Torn, Kingdom, Messiah, Wire in the Blood and Silent Witness; this year he has filmed BAFTA-nominated Hetty Feather.
+Dominic’s credits include Tough Love, Torn, Kingdom, Messiah, Wire in the Blood and Silent Witness and BAFTA-nominated Hetty Feather.
 This broad experience gives a hugely knowledgeable overview of the filmmaking process, enabling Dominic to be creative and adaptive in a role that is regarded as the toughest on the film floor.

 Tutor profile: Dylan Stone, Artist